VAUTPL/Detecting-lines/README.md

 # Detecting-lines
- Detection of lines using opencv and python
+ Detection of lines using opencv and python.
- Initial system shows basic concepts of machine vision assisted driving
+ This Initial system shows basic concepts of machine vision in assisted driving.